Overview

 For SaaS Companies

-Neither platform is built for SaaS.
-Both lack native Stripe integration and behavioral event tracking.
-For SaaS companies, consider Sequenzy which offers purpose-built SaaS features at a lower price.
+Neither platform is built primarily for SaaS.
+Both lack native Stripe lifecycle automation and deep behavioral event tracking.
+For SaaS companies, consider Sequenzy when subscription events and transactional email matter more than event marketing.

 Making the Choice